 Usually, the host university sends the transcript of records directly to the University of Mannheim.
 You will be informed by e-mail when you can pick up your transcript.

-Political Science and Sociology students need to hand in their request for recognition to the Central Comitee for Examinations (ZPA).
+Political Science, Psychology and Sociology students need to hand in their request for recognition to the Central Comitee for Examinations (ZPA).

 Grades obtained abroad are converted using the current conversion tables of the University of Mannheim (see the ILIAS platform).
 Register on ILIAS as usual using your user ID and select the group “Conversion tables for grades obtained abroad” for which you can register separately.
 Here, you will find current information on the conversion of grades provided by the examination committee of the Business School.